Vladeta-Milosavljevic/Catering/README.md

 ```
 php artisan migrate --seed
 ```
+* Feel free to run this command several times to fiil the database to your liking
 ```
 php artisan db:seed --class=FoodSeeder
 ```

 * Run the following line in the terminal